APPENDICITIS

 - Conversion to open surgery: There is a small chance of converting the surgery to open method.

-What are the recovery process after surgery?
+What is the recovery process after surgery?

 - Hospital stay: Patients usually stay in hospital 1-2 days after surgery.